EgorKhabarov/EgorKhabarov.github.io/cheatsheet/README.md

     <p>This is a site with cheat sheets</p>
 </div>

+## Keyboard

-### Keyboard
+### Search

 Press <kbd style="cursor: pointer;" onclick="floating_search.style.display='flex';mainInput.focus();">Ctrl + F</kbd> to open **Find in page search**
 To search using <a href="?Languages/RegExp/RegExp">regular expressions</a>, write a query in the format <code class="code_no_copy" style="cursor: pointer;" onclick="floating_search.style.display='flex';mainInput.focus();mainInput.value='//pattern/flags/';mainInput.dispatchEvent(new Event('input'));">/pattern/flags</code>

 Press <kbd style="cursor: pointer;" onclick="openSidebar();sidebarInput.focus();">Ctrl + Shift + F</kbd> to open **global search**
-This is a full-text search by both cheat sheet names and their contents
+This is a [full-text search](https://en.wikipedia.org/wiki/Full-text_search) by both cheat sheet names and their contents

 > [!TIP]
-> You can refine your search using:
+> You can refine your full-text search using:

 > <code>+word</code> - the result must include this word
 > <code>-word</code> - the result must NOT include this word